At the stellar noise frontier: A transit survey of 121 TESS M3--M6 dwarfs: Methodology

-\begin{enumerate} \item \textbf{Circular shift FAR} \citep{Jenkins2002}: per-sector time shifts destroy inter-sector transit coherence while preserving stellar variability.
-A TIC is flagged if the scrambled lightcurve produces SDE~$\geq 7$ candidates through the full pipeline. \item \textbf{Lightcurve inversion} \citep{Coughlin2016}: reflecting the flux ($f_{\rm inv} = 2 - f$) converts transit dips to bumps; any SDE~$\geq 7$ detection in the inverted data establishes the per-star noise floor.
-A candidate is flagged if SDE$_{\rm inv} \geq 0.8 \times \mathrm{SDE}_{\rm real}$. \item \textbf{Fourier phase scrambling} \citep{Timmer1995}: per-sector FFT with randomized phases preserves the power spectrum but destroys all waveform coherence.
-Per-star false alarm probability (FAP) is estimated from $N = 20$ scrambles (resolution $\Delta\mathrm{FAP} = 5\%$). \end{enumerate}
+\begin{enumerate} \item Circular shift FAR \citep{Jenkins2002}: per-sector time shifts destroy inter-sector transit coherence while preserving stellar variability.
+A TIC is flagged if the scrambled light curve produces SDE~$\geq 7$ candidates through the full pipeline; \item Light-curve inversion \citep{Coughlin2016}: reflecting the flux ($f_{\rm inv}=2 - f$) converts transit dips to bumps; any SDE~$\geq 7$ detection in the inverted data establishes the per-star noise floor.
+A candidate is flagged if SDE$_{\rm inv} \geq 0.8 \times \mathrm{SDE}_{\rm real}$; \item Fourier phase scrambling \citep{Timmer1995}: per-sector FFT with randomized phases preserves the power spectrum but destroys all waveform coherence.
+The per-star false alarm probability (FAP) is then estimated from $N=20$ scrambles (resolution $\Delta\mathrm{FAP}=5\%$). \end{enumerate}

-Combined results classify each candidate into one of three signal reliability tiers (Table~\ref{tab:tier_definition}).
-The astrophysical nature assessment (BEB exclusion, FPP, centroid, odd/even) is reported separately from signal reliability.
+The combined results classify each candidate into one of three signal reliability tiers (Table~\ref{tab:tier_definition}).
+The astrophysical nature assessment (BEB exclusion, FPP, centroid, odd-even) is reported separately from signal reliability.

-\section{Injection-Recovery Tests}
+\section{Injection-recovery tests}

 The pipeline detection sensitivity is characterized through end-to-end injection-recovery tests on activity-stratified representative hosts.
-The 121-star sample spans a wide range of photometric scatter ($\sigma_{\rm MAD} = 1\,204$--$10\,801$~ppm), and detection sensitivity varies strongly with stellar activity.
-To capture this dependence, three archetype hosts were selected from the tercile boundaries of the sample scatter distribution: a photometrically calm star (TIC~402375302; $\sigma_{\rm MAD} = 1\,519$~ppm), a median-activity star (TIC~186664624; $\sigma_{\rm MAD} = 4\,559$~ppm), and an active star (TIC~129781877; $\sigma_{\rm MAD} = 5\,870$~ppm).
+The 121-star sample spans a wide range of photometric scatter ($\sigma_{\rm MAD}=1\,204$--$10\,801$~ppm), and detection sensitivity varies strongly with stellar activity.
+To capture this dependence, three archetype hosts were selected from the tercile boundaries of the sample scatter distribution: a photometrically calm star (TIC~402375302; $\sigma_{\rm MAD}=1\,519$~ppm), a median-activity star (TIC~186664624; $\sigma_{\rm MAD}=4\,559$~ppm), and an active star (TIC~129781877; $\sigma_{\rm MAD}=5\,870$~ppm).
 Each archetype received 100 injections using four-dimensional Sobol quasi-Monte Carlo (QMC) sampling \citep[$R_p$, $P$, $b$, $T_0$;][]{Ment2023}.
-Unlike occurrence rate studies requiring dense Monte Carlo sampling across the parameter grid, this injection-recovery campaign characterizes detection degradation across activity regimes, adopting the sparse sampling approach of \citet{Ment2023} with $\pm 16\%$ Poisson uncertainty per radius-period bin (10 injections/bin).
+Unlike occurrence rate studies requiring dense Monte Carlo sampling across the parameter grid, this injection-recovery campaign characterizes detection degradation across activity regimes, adopting the sparse sampling approach of \citet{Ment2023} with $\pm 16\%$ Poisson uncertainty per radius-period bin (ten injections per bin).